basselalsayed/basselalsayed/README.md

 Although there is financial incentive in this industry.
 I am here because I enjoy the whole process; from the various considerations when mapping out a project, inevitably being forced to think up creative workarounds or learn a new library because it provides what is needed to the satisfaction of seeing an end product that provides a quality service to users.
 My motivation is internal, one of my current goals is to improve to a point I can contribute back to the developer community (by making a pull request to a major codebase or releasing a tool that could help others).
 I want to work in environments with fellow developers who are as passionate about engineering as I am.

+## Experience

+**Brooks Holdings Ltd** (June 2016 to March 2019)
+_Operations Manager_

+- While at this private family office, was responsible for both on-site management and head office administration for two restaurants, a lettings portfolio of over twenty apartments and a sales portfolio of six.
+- Small staff meant I had to coordinate well with others, and logistically plan out how to maintain operations.
+- High level of responsibility.
+Had to learn how to manage and train others, negotiate, find new business, write a business plan, budget, forecast, operations (accounting, legal, compliance, public relations) and schedule in a short period of time with minimal supervision or formal resources.
+It has contributed to my resilience and ability to work under pressure, juggle multiple balls.

 ## Education

 #### Makers Academy (December 2019 - March 2020)